A Smartphone That Sees Red

 The camera detects infrared energy and converts it into an image visible to humans.
 That allows us to virtually see beyond the spectrum of visible light.

-Raytheon has been a leader in infrared technology for more than five decades, developing revolutionary military products like the Multi-Spectral Targeting System, handheld integrated targeting system and ATFLIR.
+Raytheon has been a leader in infrared technology for more than five decades, developing revolutionary military products like the Multi-Spectral Targeting System and ATFLIR.
 But it’s the company’s pioneering work in microbolometers - thermal detectors that are one-fifth the width of a human hair - that have made it possible to offer affordable, next-generation consumer products like the Seek Thermal camera.
 Microbolometers are also found in Raytheon’s thermal weapon sights and some cars, which use the technology for heads-up displays.

 “We can now put high-performance infrared technology in the hands of consumers,” said Jeff Hamers, Raytheon’s project lead for Seek Thermal.
 “Just a few years ago, that wasn’t an option.
 But the technology has evolved to the point where people can use these infrared cameras in their everyday lives.”